 Live music can be found at various venues around Katoomba.
 Try out The Station Bar or Hotel Gearin.
-For more of a nightclub scene, check out the Baroque Room, opposite the station above the Harp Bar.
+For more of a nightclub scene, check out the Baroque Room, opposite the station above the Harp and Fiddle Bar.

 This is your gateway to one of the most exciting half-day bushwalks in Australia.

 Ask the driver to point you towards the start of the track, then head down into Lilian's Glen and cross the narrow bridge over Empress Canyon.

 Descend through the stunning waterfalls of the Valley of the Waters, snake your way across the cliffs on the National Pass, and emerge at the Middle Falls of Wentworth Falls, where the water pools into shallow waterholes before continuing its crashing descent to the valley floor.
-Then we have the climb up the incredibly hand-carved rock stairs of the Grand Stairway.
+Then we have the climb up the incredible hand-carved rock stairs of the Grand Stairway.

 At the top of the main falls you'll find a smaller waterfall that tumbles into a pool with a wide sandy beach – a great place to eat your lunch and enjoy the view down the Jamison Valley.

 From here follow the signs back to the Jamison Carpark, via Princess Rock Lookout (for great shots of Wentworth Falls and the Grand Stairway - show your friends where you climbed up), then take the wonderful Charles Darwin walk to the village of Wentworth Falls and the train station.
 You can catch a train to Katoomba or Sydney from here.

 Another chance to explore Leura Village, or grab a bite to eat.